-Confession: While my husband remembers pretty much every detail of his life from the time he was two years old, I have a terrible memory, just remembering snippets here and there rather than specifics.
-Because of this, I hold the memories I do have tightly, and these candles are on that list.
+Confession: While my husband remembers almost every detail of his life from when he was two years old, I have a terrible memory, just remembering snippets here and there rather than specifics.
+Because of this, I hold my memories tightly, and these candles are on that list.

 I can clearly remember making these with my mom when I was five or six years old, and even though I only remember one time, I’ve always had it filed under “holiday traditions” in my memory banks.
 But I had to ask her for the details over the summer because I couldn’t remember exactly how we’d made them or even what made them so special!